-The Certified EIR described the biological resources that exist within Planning Areas 30 and 51, including a 995-acre parcel of land in the easternmost portion of Planning Area 51 retained in federal ownership and designated as both a "habitat reserve" and a part of the Orange County Central-Coastal Sub-region Natural Community Conservation Plan/Habitat Conservation Plan ("NCCP/HCP").
-The areas outside the habitat reserve were described in the Certified EIR as: 1) providing minimal native or undisturbed habitat, and, 2) consisting of agricultural, ornamental, and domestic landscapes.
+The 2011 Certified EIR described the biological resources that exist within Existing PAs 30 and 51, including a 995-acre parcel of land in the easternmost portion of Existing PA 51 retained in federal ownership and designated as both a "habitat reserve" and a part of the Orange County Central-Coastal Sub-region NCCP/HCP.
+The areas outside the habitat reserve were described in the 2011 Certified EIR as: 1) providing minimal native or undisturbed habitat, and, 2) consisting of agricultural, ornamental, and domestic landscapes.

-The Certified EIR identified nine vegetative communities within the Proposed Project Site, including Venturan-Diegan sage scrub, southern cactus scrub, chaparral, woodland, riparian scrub, grassland, open water, agriculture, and predominately disturbed or developed areas.
-Several sensitive plant species and a large number of mature trees were also identified as potentially occurring within the Proposed Project Site.
-The sensitive plant species potentially occurring in Planning Areas 30 and 51 include the southern tarplant, Palmer's grapplinghook, many-stemmed dudleya, Coulter's Matilija poppy, Catalina mariposa lily, and intermediate mariposa lily.
-The Certified EIR also noted the Coulter's saltbush, Laguna Beach dudleya, San

-Fernando Valley spineflower, and the Lewis's evening-primrose as having a moderate potential for occurrence.
+The 2011 Certified EIR identified nine vegetative communities within the Approved Project Site, including Venturan-Diegan sage scrub, southern cactus scrub, chaparral, woodland, riparian scrub, grassland, open water, agriculture, and predominately disturbed or developed areas.
+Several sensitive plant species and a large number of mature trees were also identified as potentially occurring within the Approved Project Site.
+The sensitive plant species potentially occurring in Existing PAs 30 and 51 include the southern tarplant, Palmer's grapplinghook, many-stemmed dudleya, Coulter's Matilija poppy, Catalina mariposa lily, and intermediate mariposa lily.
+The 2011 Certified EIR also noted the Coulter's saltbush, Laguna Beach dudleya, San Fernando Valley spineflower, and the Lewis's evening-primrose as having a moderate potential for occurrence.
 Species with a low potential for occurrence include the Los Angeles sunflower, south coast saltscale, Santa Monica Mountains dudleya, heart-leafed pitcher sage, coast wooly-heads, slender-horned spineflower, Santa Barbara morning glory, tecate cypress, and salt spring checkerbloom.

-Since certification of the 2003 OCGP EIR, the Project Applicant has received a Section 401 Water Quality Certification from the California Regional Water Quality Control Board - Santa Ana Region, a Section 404 Permit from the Army Corps of Engineers, and a 1602 Streambed Alteration Agreement from the California Department of Fish and Game.
+Since certification of the 2003 OCGP EIR, the Project Applicant has received a Section 401 Water Quality Certification from the California Regional Water Quality Control Board - Santa Ana Region, a Section 404 Permit from the Army Corps of Engineers (ACOE), and a 1602 Streambed Alteration Agreement from the California Department of Fish and Game (CDFG).
+In addition, the Final Habitat Mitigation and Monitoring Plan (HMMP) was approved by CDFG in December 2011 and ACOE in February 2012.